armory/documentation/_admin_guides/notifications.md

 ### Splunk

-First have to make sure you have the [HTTP Event Collector configured](http://dev.splunk.com/view/event-collector/SP-CAAAE6M) on your Splunk deployment.
+First, you'll need to make sure you have the [HTTP Event Collector configured](http://dev.splunk.com/view/event-collector/SP-CAAAE6M) on your Splunk deployment.

 Once HEC is configured you should have a host/port to send events to, and an authorization token to add to the request headers.
-If you want to test out the basic setup you should be able to send in test [data using curl]( http://dev.splunk.com/view/event-collector/SP-CAAAE7G).
+If you want to test out the basic setup you should be able to send in [test data using curl]( http://dev.splunk.com/view/event-collector/SP-CAAAE7G).

  If everything is working the next step is to add to/create site specific config for echo so that it forwards all events to Splunk.
 Create/modify the file at `/opt/spinnaker/config/echo-local.yml` .
 The values `HEC_HOST`, `HEC_PORT`, and `HEC_TOKEN` should be replaced by the values you got during the Splunk HTTP Event Collector setup: